cafawo/AppliedEconometrics/README.md

 Each seminar paper and presentation should cover:

-* **Overview and literature**: a brief description of the method and potential applications.
-Include a small number of high quality references that use this method and explain the research objectives and findings therein.
-The goal is to showcase the method, not to give an extensive literature review.
+* **Introduction**: A brief description of your research question and, specifically, your methodology.
+Why is this method suitable for your research question?
+* **Literature**:  High quality references that link your analysis to the current state of academic research.
+In contrast to typical research papers, particular focus should be on showcasing the method, not to give an extensive literature review on your research question.
+This means that you are encouraged to add references that use your method and explain the research objectives and findings therein, even if these papers are not related to your own research question.
 * **Methodology**: Explain the methodology, when and why to use it and potential limitations.
 * **Data structure and visualization**: You have been given a test dataset.
 Show the data (e.g. a tabular snapshot) and why it lends itself to your methodology.
 * **Summary statistics**: Show a table with summary statistics of your data.